Besan20/Medinovaa/backend/README.md

 # Medinovaa Backend Microservices

-This backend implements the first phase of the Hospital Management System using two collaborated Spring Boot microservices.
+This backend implements the first phase of the Hospital Management System using two collaborating Spring Boot microservices.

 ## Services